ConjurTech/slate/source/includes/rest/_orders.html.md

 A successful order will have zero or one **make** and/or zero or more **fills**.

 <aside class="notice">
-  IMPORTANT: After calling this endpoint, the Broadcast Order endpoint has to be called for the order to be executed.
+  IMPORTANT: After calling this endpoint, the Broadcast Order endpoint must be called for the order to be executed.
 </aside>

 #### Atomic Swap Orders

 Atomic Swap orders can be created through this endpoint.
 The [swap pricing](#get-swap-pricing) endpoint can be used to determine the expected amount that will be received for a swap.
+Please note that different parameters apply for Swap Orders

 #### HTTP Request

 `POST /v2/orders`

-#### Request Parameters
+#### Request Parameters (Non Swap)

 For the below descriptions, the `order maker` refers to your API user.